EmilK322/FastApiDI/README.md

 FastApiDI uses that mechanism to enrich FastApi with additional features.

 ## Dependency Injection With FastApiDI
-FastApiDI implements all the 3 cons from above.
+FastApiDI implements all the 3 cons from above and more.
 ✅ Can work with abstractions and encourage you to do it.
-✅ Inject dependencies from outside, replace implementations without changing route module.
+✅ Injects dependencies from outside, replace implementations without changing route module.
 ✅ Implements dependency lifetime management.
+✅ Exposes its interfaces, implement it your way if you want.